m-lm/taproot/docs.md

 ## Design

 Taproot is a key-value store written in C++20 designed to be simple and easy to understand.
 The motivation for this project was to learn more about storage systems; key-value stores are one of the fundamental database types – many systems are built on top of them.
-I wanted mine to operate similarly to [Redis](https://redis.io/), which is why I chose an append-only log-based file storage as the persistence medium along with network communication as an interface option.
+I wanted mine to operate similarly to [Redis](https://redis.io/), which is why I chose an append-only log-based file storage as the persistence medium along with network communication via TCP sockets as the primary interface.
 Since this project is meant to be educational, I kept dependency usage to a minimum.

 #### Interfaces

-Taproot currently supports command-line interface and will soon be able to communicate via sockets using the default address and port as "localhost" and "6379", respectively.
-The port number 6379 mimics that of Redis.
+Taproot currently supports command-line interface (CLI) and will soon be able to communicate via sockets using the default address and port as "localhost" and "6379", respectively.
+The default port number 6379 mimics that of Redis.

+The main program of Taproot is a server that listens for client connections for a given address and port defined in `config.cfg`.
+The client can access the key-value server via the CLI executable or through the TCP-networked API.

 #### Dependencies